moe-salek/salekcodes.com/README.md

 ## Run locally using docker

+1. Create an `.env` file based on the `.env.example` file.

-1. Build the images:
+2. Build the images:

     `docker compose build`

-2. Start the containers:
+3. Start the containers:

     `docker compose up`

-3. Visit the site:
+4. Visit the site:

     [http://localhost:8000/](http://localhost:8000/)